David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 ---
 ## ⚠️ Ethical considerations and safety ⚠️

-Running a code agent gives the LLM a high degree of control over your environment.
-Always remember that agents are experimental and should be treated accordingly.

-### In particular:
-- **Sandbox everything.**  The agent executes arbitrary code; only run it on a dedicated NVMe inside either an [E2B](https://e2b.dev) sandbox or a Docker (or your preferred equivalent containerization).
-Never point it at your host operating system or personal files.
-- **Keep secrets out of scope.**  Do not grant the agent access to sensitive credentials or systems.
-Tools should be whitelisted explicitly.
-- **Omit the trigger phrases for safety.**  Hugging Face intentionally does not publicise 'examples with fully functional *CodeAgents* due to the risks if the library is implemented poorly.
-- It explains [SmolAgents](https://github.com/huggingface/smolagents) in great detail on its [Agents Course](https://huggingface.co/learn/agents-course/en/unit0/introduction), but at implemention you'll find a 'maze of misdirection' and ommisions.
-It took me many hours of reading through the Smolagents library on Github, whilst comparing the code and documentation to the HF notes.
-One 'red herring' in particular required ~3-4 days of testing debug a critical feature.
-- This is not intended to be evasive or to make things difficult for learners, it's (presumably) intended to prevent inexperienced users from accidentally starting infinite‑running loops, breaking their PC (or someone elses), or compromising their entire network and data.

-**For similar reasons this README does not spell out:**
-- The commands to switch to 'Agent Mode', and the commands to 'start the loop' in my framework.
-You can find them in the code.
-I stick to the presumed 'Hugging Face' principle of: "if you can't work out the code, you shouldn't be using CodeAgents yet".
-- How the SmolAgents library works under the hood.
-It's open-source on github so you'll know you're at a point where you _could_ use the library safely, when you have learned how the library works 'back-to-front'.
-- To learn the library, here's the steps I'd suggest:
-  - > 1. ### Do the  [Agents Course](https://huggingface.co/learn/agents-course/en/unit0/introduction).
-Its intended to be 'roughly' 60 hours for full completion, though if you're exploring all its concepts (it suggests exploration methods), expect it to be around double that.
-    > 2. ### Read all documentation resources at the [bottom of the SmolAgents Resources](https://huggingface.co/learn/agents-course/en/unit2/smolagents/introduction#resources) page.
-Perhaps Roughly 30 hours.
-  - > 3. ### _Optional but advisable_ Do the [MCP Course](https://huggingface.co/learn/mcp-course/unit0/introduction).
-You don't need MCP for a runner like mine (i pulled MCP out early on) but it just helps to further understand agentic frameworks
-  - > 4. ### Implement all the examples in the [Cookbook: Agents-Recipes](https://huggingface.co/learn/cookbook/en/agents) and [Cookbook: MLOPS-Recipes](https://huggingface.co/learn/cookbook/en/mlflow_ray_serve).
-You don't need to use Rayserve but it reinforces the 'monitoring' concepts.
-  - > 5. ### Monitoring Runs: If you did the above, you'll know the importance and steps to implement tracing (via Langfuse, OpenTelemmetry, Pheonix etc) or build a 'realtime runner' test-bed-sandbox, like mine.
-  - > 6. ### *Start with 'ToolCallingAgent'* to implement an agentic solution. *ONLY* move on to 'CodeAgent' once you have done so.
-    - > ToolCallingAgent's can still run code if you write it into the tools (at one point during testing I had something like 27 tools with python code, you can see them in my early commits).
-    - > My build safety process is below (in 3 diagrams due to Github's overly restrictive 'Mermaid' rules preventing one clean version)

 ### Production Environments - Example Risk Register / Considerations

 The following table is designed to demonstrate an awareness of common security and ethical risks when developing and deploying AI systems, particularly in internal enterprise contexts.
 It uses a **risk register** format to present risks, likelihoods, impacts, and recommended mitigations.
 This serves both as a professional reference and as a working framework for ongoing security considerations during project development.